Yael-Munoz/My-portfolio/README.md

 # Yael Munoz – Junior Software Developer

-I build clean, user-focused web applications using MERN stack technologies, with experience in APIs, JSON, testing/debugging workflows, and exposure to SQL.
+I build clean, user-focused web applications using MERN stack technologies and Java, with experience in APIs, JSON, testing/debugging workflows, and exposure to SQL.
 I enjoy turning ideas into functional, reliable software and collaborating on projects that enhance both my front-end and full-stack development skills.

 ---